Dhruvkp07/Health-Data-Analysis-Web-App/README.md

 # 🧠 Mental Health Analytics Dashboard

-An interactive Streamlit dashboard for analyzing lifestyle factors and their impact on mental health using machine learning.

 ## 📋 Project Overview

 This dashboard provides comprehensive insights into how daily habits like sleep, exercise, screen time, and diet affect mental wellbeing.
 It includes exploratory data analysis, interactive visualizations, and a machine learning model to predict stress levels.